MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/troubleshooting.md

 ## Known issues

 A list of known issues with sources and behaviors is kept up to date in the [Windows Package Manager Client repository](https://www.github.com/microsoft/winget-cli).
-If you encounter issues when using the winget tool, go [here](https://github.com/microsoft/winget-cli/tree/master/doc/troubleshooting) for troubleshooting.
+If you encounter issues when using the WinGet tool, go [here](https://github.com/microsoft/winget-cli/tree/master/doc/troubleshooting) for troubleshooting.

 ## Exit codes

-The winget tool returns exit codes to indicate success or failure of the command.
+The WinGet tool returns exit codes to indicate success or failure of the command.
 Find a table of exit codes and their meanings in the ["Return codes" file of the Windows Package Manager Client repository](https://github.com/microsoft/winget-cli/blob/master/doc/windows/package-manager/winget/returnCodes.md).

 ### Scope for specific user vs machine-wide